 Winner: JazzHR or Workable Starter

-At this stage, you need simplicity and predictable costs.
-JazzHR at $75-250/month gets you professional recruiting software without enterprise complexity.
-If you want AI features and anticipate rapid growth, Workable’s Starter plan ($169/month) is worth the premium.
+At this stage you need simplicity and predictable costs.
+JazzHR at $75-250/month gets you professional recruiting software without enterprise complexity; for AI features and rapid growth, Workable’s Starter plan ($169 per month) is worth the premium.
+Avoid Greenhouse unless you have raised significant funding - the implementation investment rarely pays off below 20 hires annually.

 Mid-Market (50-500 employees, 15-100 hires/year)